Criminal (podcast): Critical reception

 Criminal was described as "the best new radio show in America" in The Huffington Post, as "the thinking person's true crime podcast" in The News & Observer, and as "the purist's true crime series" in Time.
 Contrasting the program with the podcast Serial, Jason Loviglio of RadioDoc Review said that "cofounders and producers Lauren Spohrer and Phoebe Judge (and recently hired producer Nadia Wilson) ... [have] moved beyond mere crime journalism to something that aspires to a bit more philosophical heft", adding, "Original artwork by Julienne Alexander adds distinctive nuance."

 Critics have included Criminal in lists of best podcasts.
 In its selection of "The 50 Best Podcasts of 2016", The Atlantic wrote, "Criminal's ethos sets the true-crime bar high."
 Criminal was chosen by Wired as one of the Best Podcasts of 2015, and was included twice in Vulture's annual lists: once on The 10 Best Podcasts and also the 10 Best Podcast Episodes of 2015, where it was described as "a true-crime podcast that understands crime as something sociological, historical, even anthropological — that crime is a function of people, time, and place."
+In March 2017, Entertainment Weekly included the program on its list of the best "true-crime” podcasts, and in 2021 Criminal was included in Vulture's 2021 list The 10 True-Crime Podcasts That Changed Everything.
+The New York Times included Criminal on their Best Podcasts of 2023 list, and in 2024 Entertainment Weekly ranked Criminal number 1 on its 30 best true crime podcasts of all time list.

+Awards

 The episode "695-BGK" was one of nine award winners at the 2015 Third Coast International Audio Festival.
-In March 2017, Entertainment Weekly included the program on its list of the best "true-crime" podcasts.

-Awards

 Criminal won the 2018 and 2019 Webby Award for Podcasts and Digital Audio.
-Criminal won the 2020 Webby Award for Crime & Justice in the category Podcasts.
+Criminal won both the 2020 Webby Award for Crime & Justice in the category Podcasts and the People’s Voice Winner for the same category.
+Also in 2020, Criminal won the Discover Pods Award in the True Crime Podcast category.